Publisher (Complex Chinese): Azoth Books (forthcoming)

-Rights: European and Indian language rights available (excluding translation rights for Hindi, Kannada, Malayalam, Marathi, Tamil)
+Rights: Translation rights available for Indian and International languages (excluding Complex Chinese, Japanese, Hindi, Kannada, Malayalam, Marathi, Tamil)

 High above the sky stands Swarga, paradise, abode of the gods.
 Still above is Vaikuntha, heaven, abode of God.
 The doorkeepers of Vaikuntha are the twins, Jaya and Vijaya, both whose names mean victory.
 One keeps you in Swarga; the other raises you into Vaikuntha.
 In Vaikuntha there is bliss forever, in Swarga there is pleasure for only as long as you deserve.
 What is the difference between Jaya and Vijaya?
 Solve this puzzle and you will solve the mystery of the Mahabharata.